top of page

 By making naloxone more accessible, particularly where AEDs are located in public spaces, we can help prevent more opioid overdoses and save lives.” said Dr. Mukkamala.

-AED Co-location Kit: A five minute retrofit of existing AEDs with Naloxone establishes a foundation for comprehensive emergency responses.
+AED Retrofit Kit: A five minute retrofit of existing AEDs with Naloxone establishes a foundation for comprehensive emergency responses.

 Integrative Response Solutions